UWB-Biocomputing/Graphitti/docs/Testing/index.md

     bash RunTests.sh -g

-**Note**: Currently, the GPU regresssion tests fail because the random numbers generated are different from the ones generated during the CPU execution, causing the result files to be different to the CPU known good results.
+**Note**: Currently, the GPU regression tests fail because the random numbers generated are different from the ones generated during the CPU execution, causing the result files to be different to the CPU known good results.

 ---------